dr2lopez/yang-provenance/draft-ietf-opsawg-yang-provenance.md

 ## CBOR
 {:numbered="false"}

 According to {{RFC9254}}, provenance information MAY be represented in CBOR using either YANG names (CBOR diagnostic notation) or YANG SIDs as map keys.
-In consequence, the CBOR diagnostic notation when using name keys would be essentially similar to the JSON encoding showed in the previous section.
-Both representations are included in the examples below to improve readability.
+The CBOR diagnostic notation when using name keys would be essentially similar to the JSON encoding presented in the previous section.
+Both representations are included in the examples below to provide a full reference.

+NOTE TO THE RFC EDITOR: The SID values shown below are illustrative and must be replaced by IANA-assigned values before publication.

-The following example illustrates the first enclosing method with YANG names as keys:
+The first enclosing method will produce the following output, in CBOR diagnostic notation:

 ~~~
 {